-The AD7944 is a fast, low power, single-supply, precise, 14-bit ADC using a successive approximation architecture.
-The AD7944 features different modes to optimize performance according to the application.
-In turbo mode, the AD7944 is capable of converting 2,500,000 samples per second (2.5 MSPS).
+The AD7985 is a fast, low power, single-supply, precise, 16-bit ADC using a successive approximation architecture.
+The AD7985 features different modes to optimize performance according to the application.
+In turbo mode, the AD7985 is capable of converting 2,500,000 samples per second (2.5 MSPS).

-The AD7944 provides the user with an on-chip track-and-hold and does not exhibit any pipeline delay or latency, making it ideal for multiple multiplexed channel applications.
+The AD7985 provides the user with an on-chip track-and-hold and does not exhibit any pipeline delay or latency, making it ideal for multiple multiplexed channel applications.

-The AD7944 can be interfaced to any 1.8 V to 2.7 V digital logic family.
+The AD7985 can be interfaced to any 1.8 V to 2.7 V digital logic family.
 It is available in a space-saving 20-lead LFCSP that allows flexible configurations.
-It is pin-for-pin compatible with the 16-bit AD7985 and the 18-bit AD7986.
+It is pin for pin compatible with the 18-bit AD7986.